-Volunteers are encouraged to sample their favourite rivers AND other rivers or small creeks where fish may or may not be present.
-Algae is scraped from rocks using standardized methods and stored in a tube provided in the sampling kit.
-Other observations are recorded either using a datasheet or on a smartphone through the iNaturalist app and the sample is dropped off at drop‐off stations in Calgary, Lethbridge, Rocky Mountain House, or Red Deer.
-All samples will then be shipped to the University of Calgary for analysis.
-The data collected through this project will be available online through iNaturalist and the University of North Carolina website.
+Volunteers participating in this project receive a sampling kit and training on how to collect and preserve samples and record their observations.
+To collect potential Didymo observations, participants are asked to use EpiCollect5, a free online citizen science application.
+EpiCollect5 allows us to build a crowdsourced database of potential Didymo observations containing data scientists can use, including maps and photos, while allowing participating anglers and citizen scientists to learn more about Didymo and where it is present.
+Volunteers are encouraged to sample their favorite rivers AND other rivers or small creeks where fish may or may not be present.
+Algae is scraped from rocks using standardized methods and stored in a specialized tube provided in the sampling kit.
+Other observations are recorded either using a datasheet or on a smartphone through the EpiCollect5 app and the sample is dropped off at drop‐off stations in Calgary, Lethbridge, Rocky Mountain House, or Red Deer.
+All samples are then shipped to the University of Calgary for analysis.
+Instructions for collecting samples and using EpiCollect5 as well as a paper datasheet are also included in kits or downloadable here.

 Partners and Sponsors